Our funding mix: solid foundation for stable growth

 In accordance with AKA’s business model, most of its lending business is funded by assigning the ECA cover.
 Basic principle has always been the refinancing by the shareholder banks’ and public programmes.

-Since 2016, AKA has been taking a new approach in this respect, gaining more and more international investors as partners.
-These partners now provide 15% of all long-term ECA-covered funding.
-Under its strategy to broaden its European base, the AKA treasury team is working steadily on further partnerships.
+Since 2016, AKA has been taking a new approach in this area.
+We are gaining more and more international investors as partners.
+They now provide a significant share of all long-term ECA-covered refinancing, which was increased by more than 22 % during 2022.
+In the course of the Europeanisation strategy, the AKA Treasury team is continuously working on further partnerships.

 Unsecured capital market: Long-term security based on strong partnerships